In this guide, you will find instructions on how to change the oxygen (O2) sensor on an Audi.

 - Park, your Audi, set the parking brakes, and open the hood.
 Allow the engine to cool down, or you will risk getting burned.
 Open the hood.

 - Disconnect the negative battery terminal.

 Locate the oxygen sensor on your Audi.
 Above, you'll see the upstream oxygen sensor on an Audi Q5.Location of O2 sensor on Audi A4.

 - Disconnect the O2 sensor.
 Press the connector and pull it away to unplug the connector.

 Remove the sensor and place the oxygen sensor socket on the sensor and break it loose.
 Remove the old Audi oxygen sensor.

 - You may need to spray penetrating oil and allow it to sit for at least 10 minutes.
 Especially on high mileage Audi cars where the oxygen sensor is stuck.

 - Install the new O2 sensor.
-Tighten your new Audi oxygen sensor to the new sensor hand tight then turn an extra 1/2-3/4 turn.
+Tighten your new Audi oxygen sensor on eBay to the new sensor hand tight, then turn an extra 1/2-3/4 turn.